Bruno vs Postman in 2026: Which API Client Should You Use?

 Security: Bruno Wins for Privacy

-Bruno: Everything stays local by default.
-No background cloud sync.
-Nothing leaves your network unless you push to Git remote.
+Bruno keeps everything local by default.
+There is no background cloud sync, and nothing leaves your machine unless you push the files to a Git remote.

 Feature Comparison Table